scala-js/scala-js-website/doc/project/dependencies.md

 ## Depending on JavaScript libraries

+**Scala.js 1.x note:** since Scala.js 1.x, this functionality is not part of the core Scala.js sbt plugin.
+Instead, it is provided by [sbt-jsdependencies](https://github.com/scala-js/jsdependencies).
+You will need to add `addSbtPlugin("org.scala-js" % "sbt-jsdependencies" % "1.0.0-M1")` to `project/plugins.sbt`, as well as `enablePlugins(JSDependenciesPlugin)` to your Scala.js projects.

 Thanks to [WebJars](http://www.webjars.org/), you can easily fetch a JavaScript library like so:

 {% highlight scala %}